 - Thai: Fifteen times hotter than your average jalapeno peppers, Thai peppers are seriously hot and add a fiery punch to foods.
 Often ground into chili powder or flakes, Thai peppers give traditional Thai dishes their spice and are great for making your own hot sauce.

 - Habanero: Proceed with caution!
 A whopping one hundred times hotter than that jalapenos, Habaneros are true tongue-scorchers and are commonly considered the hottest edible chili.

 The Scoville Scale

 The spiciness, or heat, of a pepper is determined by a chemical compound called capsaicin –the same compound responsible for giving off a burning sensation in the mucous membranes when consumed.
-Scientists use the Scoville Scale to identify which peppers are hottest, measured in Scoville Heat Units (SHU).
+Scientists use the Scoville Scale to identify which ones are hottest, measured in Scoville Heat Units (SHU).
 The scale ranges from 0 to over 3,000,000.
-Since bell peppers do not contain any capsaicin, they have a Scoville Scale rating of 0, whereas most edible peppers fall within the 0 to 300,000 SHU range.
+Since bell peppers do not contain any capsaicin, they have a Scoville Scale rating of 0, whereas most others fall within the 0 to 300,000 SHU range.

 Awesome Pepper Hacks